 The suspension of your driver’s license is one of the most common penalties you can get if you are arrested and convicted of driving under the influence of drugs and/or alcohol.
 This is known as DUI license suspension.
-With clients throughout San Fernando Valley and the greater Los Angeles County, The Law Offices of Ross Howel Sobel is ready to help you navigate through all DUI issues, including DUI defense and license suspension.
+With clients throughout Los Angeles County and the greater Los Angeles County, The Law Offices of Ross Howel Sobel is ready to help you navigate through all DUI issues, including DUI defense and license suspension.

 Types of License Suspension in California

 Driver’s License suspension is one of the most dreaded penalties for DUI in California.
 For a first arrest, you can successfully fight these DUI charges to avoid a suspension of your license; but after a first arrest, it is essential to avoid a conviction in court and avoid losing the DMV case.
 This will ensure that you retain your driver’s license.

 To end up with a license suspension, you will be required to deal with both the court and the Department of Motor Vehicles.
 The trials from these two entities are very different.
 The court trial seeks to prove your guilt in the DUI case while the DMV deals with the events surrounding the arrest and your driving privileges.
 After considering your case, the DMV can issue a license suspension notice.
 There are two main types of license suspension in California:

 When you face charges for a first DUI in California, not only will the court be trying to convict you but also the Department of Motor Vehicles will decide to suspend your license due to the administrative per se violation.
 The DUI per se law or implied consent law requires that you submit to a chemical test anytime you are required to do so, as long as you have a California driver’s license.
 Otherwise, the DMV may suspend your license.